 Hot drinks and warm food are always nice to have while camping.
 So bring along a portable camp stove on your trip.

 Propane camp stoves come in all sizes, even single burners for solo backpackers.
-They are tiny and lightweight but still something you need to consider when carrying on your back.
+They are tiny and lightweight, but still, something you need to consider when carrying them on your back.

 Mess kits tend to be small and perfect for solo campers.
 They are lightweight, and usually, all the pots and dishes stack up inside one of the pots.